willin/sso/packages/hono-auth-github/README.md

   - Type: `string`.
   - `Required`.
   - `Github App` and `Oauth App`.
   - Your app client ID.
 You can find this value in the [GitHub App settings](https://github.com/settings/apps) or the [OAuth App settings](https://github.com/settings/developers) based on your App type. <br />When developing **Cloudflare Workers**, there's no need to send this parameter.
-Just declare it in the `wrangler.toml` file as `GITHUB_ID=`.
+Just declare it in the `.dev.vars` file as `GITHUB_ID=`.
 - `client_secret`:
   - Type: `string`.
   - `Required`.
   - `Github App` and `Oauth App`.
   - Your app client secret.
 You can find this value in the [GitHub App settings](https://github.com/settings/apps) or the [OAuth App settings](https://github.com/settings/developers) based on your App type. <br />When developing **Cloudflare Workers**, there's no need to send this parameter.
-Just declare it in the `wrangler.toml` file as `GITHUB_SECRET=`.
+Just declare it in the `.dev.vars` file as `GITHUB_SECRET=`.
     > Do not share your client secret to ensure the security of your app.
 - `scope`:
   - Type: `string[] | string`.